MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/compose-http-requests-handle-errors.md

 ---
-title: "Compose HTTP requests and handle errors (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Compose HTTP requests and handle errors (Common Data Service for Apps)| Microsoft Docs"
 description: "Read about the HTTP methods and headers that form a part of HTTP requests that interact with the Web API and how to identify and handle errors returned in the response" ms.custom: "" ms.date: 06/15/2018